JetBrains/kotlin-web-site/docs/topics/wasm/wasm-js-interop.md

 ## Exception handling

-The Kotlin `try-catch` expression can't catch JavaScript exceptions.
+Since version 2.0.0, the Kotlin `try-catch` expression can catch JavaScript exceptions via the `JsException` and `Throwable` types.

 If you try to use a JavaScript `try-catch` expression to catch Kotlin/Wasm exceptions, it looks like a generic `WebAssembly.Exception` without directly accessible messages and data.